Yusuf Bey: Yusuf Bey IV

-A series of civil claims, criminal investigations, and investigative reports in 2006 and 2007 uncovered claims of murder, widespread housing and welfare fraud, indentured servitude, and physical and sexual abuse, all linked to Bey's son, Yusuf Bey IV. the alleged victims are still pursuing legal action.
-Bey IV was convicted of the murder of Oakland journalist Chauncey Bailey in 2011.
+Bey's son Yusuf Bey IV has been the subject of a series of civil claims and criminal investigations.
+Investigative reports in 2006 and 2007 uncovered his links to at least three murders, widespread housing and welfare fraud, indentured servitude, and physical and sexual abuse.
+In 2011, Bey IV was convicted of ordering three murders, including the murder of Oakland journalist Chauncey Bailey, and was sentenced to life in prison.

 Sayyed Yusuf Bey

-Sayyed Yusuf Bey "Weedy" was one of Yusuf Bey's older sons and his mother was Shamsun.
+Sayyed Yusuf "Weedy" Bey was one of Yusuf Bey's older sons and his mother was Shamsun.
 Sayyed graduated from Elijah Educational Center in 1994.
 He worked as a cameraman, filming his father's weekly television program True Solutions.
 Sayyed also worked as a master baker at landmark family business Your Black Muslim Bakery.
-In 1997 he moved to Los Angeles, where he discovered he was bisexual and worked with the Wayans family to run and eventually own Quick N Shine Auto Detail.
-After becoming gravely ill from AIDS, on February 25, 2009 Sayyed took his own life and was found dead in his home on Burnside Ave by his ex-girlfriend.
+In 1997, he moved to Los Angeles and worked with the Wayans family to run and eventually own Quick N Shine Auto Detail.
+On February 24, 2009, after becoming gravely ill, Sayyed took his own life and was found in his home on Burnside Ave by his ex-girlfriend.
 His body was shipped to Oakland, California and due to the nature of his head trauma, the family had a closed casket ceremony.
-Sayyed was buried next to his father and brothers Akbar and Antar in Rolling Hills, California Cemetery.
+Sayyed was buried next to his father and brothers Akbar and Antar in a Rolling Hills, California Cemetery.